Molly McCann: Professional boxing career

-On 3 July 2025, it was announced that McCann is signed with Matchroom Boxing.
+On 3 July 2025, it had announced that McCann is signed with Matchroom Boxing.

 She made her professional boxing debut at Windsor Park in Belfast, Northern Ireland, on 13 September 2025 against Kate Radomska.
 McCann knocked her opponent to the canvas in the fifth round and went on to win by stoppage when Radomska's corner threw in the towel in the sixth and final round.

+In her second fight, McCann defeated Ebonie Cotton on points, 58–56, over six rounds at the National Exhibition Centre in Birmingham on 29 November 2025.

+In her third fight, McCann defeated Beata Dudek on points, 60–55, over six rounds at the Nottingham Arena in Nottingham on 21 February 2026.

+McCann defeated Ashleigh Johnson on points, 78–74, in an eight rounder at Liverpool Arena on 18 April 2026.

+She faced Sylwia Doligala at Croke Park in Dublin, Ireland, on 5 September 2026.
+McCann won the eight-round bout by unanimous decision.

 Personal life

 McCann struggled with her sexuality in her youth.
 She came out publicly as lesbian at 25 after stating, "I absolutely ran from it until the wheels fell off, until I couldn't run no more."
+Having gone public with their relationship in 2024, McCann and girlfriend, Fran Parman, got engaged on 6 September 2026.

 McCann is a close friend of fellow Liverpudlian mixed martial artist Paddy Pimblett and a supporter of Everton and Celtic.
 She describes herself as a socialist and a Labour supporter.
 She is an opponent of the Conservative Party, due to her opinion that they had a negative effect on Liverpool and the working class in general, and on 23 July 2022, she led the crowd at the O2 Arena in a chant of "fuck the tories".

-McCann and Irish boxer Katie Taylor are cousins.
+McCann and Irish former boxer Katie Taylor are cousins.
 Three of her grandparents are from Ireland.